Keto French Fries

 Can I make these in the air fryer?

+Yes, and it’s almost identical to my air fryer French fries recipe.
 For air fryer keto fries, prepare them as instructed.
-When ready to cook, add them to a single layer in an air fryer basket and air fry for 12 minutes, flipping them halfway through.
+When you’re ready to cook, add them to a single layer in an air fryer basket and air fry for 12 minutes, flipping them halfway through.

-• Shake the pan every 5 minutes for them to cook evenly and be extra crispy.
+• Check them often, and rotate the fries every 5 minutes or so for them to cook evenly and get extra crispy.

-• To store: Leftover fries should be stored in the refrigerator, covered, for up to 3 days.
+To store: Leftover keto French fries should be stored in the refrigerator in an airtight container for up to three days.

-• To freeze: Place uncooked fries in a ziplock bag and store them in the freezer for up to 6 months.
+To freeze: Place uncooked fries in a ziplock bag and store them in the freezer for up to six months.
 You can cook them from frozen, but increase the bake time to 25-30 minutes.

-• Reheating: Either reheat in a preheated oven or a non-stick pan.
-Avoid microwaving them or else they will be limp and soggy.
+Reheating: Either reheat in a preheated oven or a non-stick pan.
+Avoid microwaving them, or they will be limp and soggy.

 keto french fry recipe.

-No, McDonald’s fries are not suitable for a low carb diet and have too many net carbs.
+Unfortunately, McDonald’s fries are unsuitable for a low-carb diet and have too many net carbs.

 keto fries recipe.